-Most (about 4.5 million) of those to be killed come from Poland and the Soviet Union.
+Most (about 4.5 million) of those killed come from Poland and the Soviet Union.
 About 125,000 are German Jews.

-Wiesenthal's mother is sent to her death in the Belzec extermination camp to the northwest of Lvov in August 1942.
-By September, most of Wiesenthal's and his wife's relatives have been killed.
+Wiesenthal's mother is sent to her death at the Belzec extermination camp to the northwest of Lviv in August 1942.
+By September, most of Simon and Cyla Wiesenthal's relatives have been killed.
 All told, 89 members of the extended Wiesenthal family die in the Holocaust.

 Cyla Wiesenthal is able to escape and survive after Simon provides the Polish underground with information about the railway system in exchange for false papers identifying her as a Pole named Irene Kowalska.
 She lives in Warsaw for two years then works in the Rhineland as a forced labourer.
 Her true identity is never uncovered.

 1943 - In October Wiesenthal escapes from the labour camp where he has been held.
-For almost a year he will remain in hiding in and around Lvov.
+He remains in hiding in and around Lviv for almost a year.

 Meanwhile, the war turns against Germany in the winter of 1942-43 when the Sixth Army is defeated at Stalingrad (now Volgograd).
 By the end of 1943, the Soviets have broken through the German siege of Leningrad (now Saint Petersburg) and recaptured much of the Ukrainian Republic.